ramingasanov/phpvms/modules/DisposableAirlines/README.md

 **Installation Steps**

-Upload contents of the package (or pull/clone from GitHub) to your root/modules/DisposableAirlines folder
+* Manual Install : Upload contents of the package to your root/modules folder via ftp or your control panel's file manager
+* GitHub Clone : Clone/pull repository to your root/modules/DisposableAirlines folder
+* PhpVms Module Installer : Go to `admin -> addons/modules` , click `Add New` , select downloaded file and click `Add Module`

 Go to admin section and enable the module, that's all
 After enabling/disabling modules an app cache cleaning process is necessary (check admin/maintenance)